The Ten Postulates

 - The universe as observed is in physical homeostasis.

-- The universe is made from an invariant large number of identical matter objects.
+- The universe is made from an invariant large number, called cosmic N, of identical matter objects called quantum n’s.

-- Each identical matter object has an invariant three part physical topology.
+- Each quantum n has an invariant three part physical topology.

-- Each identical matter object must exist in one of two physical states.
-The a-state or the b-state.
+- Each quantum n must exist in one of two physical states, the neutral a-state whole, or the electric b-state parts.

-- Each identical matter object is made from two discrete linked quantum forms of absolute movement/energy that intrinsically move at the speed of light c, and are uniformly accelerating with the constant a.
+- Each quantum n is made from twin, discrete, physically linked, forms of movement/energy, called Spin and Rise, that intrinsically move at the speed of light c, and are uniformly accelerating with the constant a.

-- The speeds and acceleration of the two quantum absolute movement/energies are perpetually synchronized.
+- The speed and acceleration of quantum spin and rise are perpetually synchronized.

-- One absolute movement/energy cannot change into the other.
+- One movement/energy cannot change into the other.

-- Only equal quantities of the two absolute movement/energies can link and de-link.
+- Only equal quantities of the two movement/energies can link and de-link.